md-tawhid-khan/md-tawhid-khan/README.md

 # 💫 About Me:
-I'm a passionate React Frontend Developer with expertise in building scalable and dynamic web applications.
-My skillset includes HTML, CSS, JavaScript, React, next js, node js, express js, and mongoDB allowing me to craft intuitive and responsive user interfaces.
+I'm a passionate Full Stack Developer with expertise in building scalable and dynamic web applications.
+My skillset includes HTML, CSS, JavaScript, React, next js, node js, express js,SQL , Non-SQL,PostgreSQL and mongoDB allowing me to craft intuitive and responsive user interfaces.
 I thrive on solving complex challenges, collaborating with teams, and continuously learning new technologies to push the boundaries of modern web development

 ## 🌐 Socials: